 Interviewees are typically predicted to achieve our minimum conditional offer.
-This is A*AA at A level (excluding General Studies and Critical Thinking) for Arts & Humanities subjects, and A*A*A at A level for Sciences.
+This is A*AA or A*A*A at A Level (excluding General Studies and Critical Thinking), depending on the course.
 Some subjects require qualifications in certain subjects, so check your subject's requirements before you apply.
-There are, however, no set rules, and we always take individual circumstances into account.
+There are exceptions and we always take individual circumstances into account.

 Preparing for your interview

 When you have received your invitation to interview by e-mail you will be asked to complete an online form confirming your attendance.
 Please complete this form as soon as possible.